 The 360 Restaurant – A revolving restaurant that completes a full rotation once every 72 minutes.

-360 Restaurant Window
+360 Revolving Restaurant

 The wine cellar at 360 is officially The World’s Highest Wine Cellar at 1151 ft high.
 It has been designed to resemble the traditional underground cellar and has its own humidity controls and redwood racks.
 It houses 9,000 bottles of wine including award-winning bottles that consist of over 550 International (and Canadian) wines.